 When God redeems Israel from Pharaoh, the issue is justice.
 Later, justice is the measure the Jews failed to meet in their days of power and empire in Jerusalem.
 It was justice the prophets proclaimed as the way of return during the exile of the Jews in Babylon, and it was justice that Jesus Christ incarnated.

-Jesus was a Middle Eastern man who lived in an occupied country and was killed by the superpower of his day.
+Jesus was a Middle Eastern man who lived in an occupied country, who ended up being killed by the superpower of his day.
 The Roman Empire, which put Jesus on an execution stake, insisted that it was bringing peace to the world through its massive military might.
-(And anybody who didn’t see it this way just might be put on a cross.)
-However, today, to a growing number of people in our world, it appears that many Christians support some of the very things Jesus came to set people free from.
+(And anybody who didn’t see it this way just might be hung on a cross.)
+However, today, to a growing number of people in our world, it seems that most Christians support many of the very things Jesus came to set people free from.

 Back to the Old Testament for a moment: Many scholars see Exodus, the second book of the Bible, as the book in which the central story of redemption begins – liberation from Egypt.
 Egypt, the superpower of its day, was ruled by Pharaoh, who responded to the threat of the growing number of foreigners (Israelites) in his country by forcing them into slavery.
 They had to work everyday without a break, making bricks, building storehouses for Pharaoh.
 Egypt in this story shows us how easily human nature bends toward using power to preserve privilege at the expense of the weak.